 Why It’s a Problem:

 Tutorials give you a false sense of progress.
 You’ll struggle to solve real-world problems because you’re not practicing problem-solving.
+When you start coding you will face lots of issues, bugs which you can only solve by writing the code.

-How to Avoid It:- Follow the 80/20 rule: 80% coding, 20% tutorials.
+- Follow the 80/20 rule: 80% coding, 20% tutorials.

-3. Ignoring Problem-Solving and Logic Building3
+3. Ignoring Problem-Solving and Logic Building

 The Mistake: